aws-samples/aws-cdk-examples/typescript/ddb-stream-lambda-sns/README.md

-DynamoDB Stream Constructs for AWS CDK
----
+# DynamoDB Stream Integration with Lambda and SNS

 <!--BEGIN STABILITY BANNER-->
 ---